Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ### Legality

 The legal aspects of Generative AI is not yet defined.
 Class action lawsuits due to training data showing up infringing on the rights of artists.
 Freedom of expression, in the US fair use allows limited use of copyrighted material without permission of the copyright holder.

-Such as commentary, search engines, news reporting, research so copyright law not to rigid.
-Transformative which is defined as a new expression, meaning, or message to the work.
+Uses are allowed, such as commentary, search engines, news reporting, research and other transformative work.
+Transformative is defined as bringing a new expression, meaning, or message to the work.
+It can be argued that GenAI works can be transformative.

 ### Policy